 - Food & Drink

 - Travel Tools

-The 39th Annual Greater Jacksonville Kingfish Tournament takes place July 15-20, 2019 at Jim King Park & Boat Ramp at Sister Creek.
+The 39th Annual Greater Jacksonville Kingfish Tournament returns July 15-20, 2019 at Jim King Park & Boat Ramp at Sister Creek.
 The annual event is a long-standing tradition for residents of the Jacksonville area.
 More than 300 boats fish the weeklong event for thousands of dollars in prizes.
-Annually, the Tournament attracts thousands of spectators who watch the weigh-in and enjoy the festivities.
-Favorite attractions include the Food Festival; the Liars’ Tent, featuring live entertainment; exhibitors , boat display and the Boatique,

 The Junior Angler Tournament, was established in 1991 with a $10 entry fee, which has not increased to this day.
 This event is specially designed to accommodate the future anglers under the age of 16 years.
 Good sportsmanship, conservation awareness, and enjoyment of fishing experiences are the high point of this exciting family event.
 A partnership was established with Fish Florida in 2007, which further expanded the Junior Angler program with the introduction of Junior Angler seminars during Tournament Week.
 No boat to fish from?
 There is a Jr. Angler Dock Tournament for those youth, fished from the docks right at the Sisters Creek site.

 The tournament dates back to 1981, when a small group of local businessmen wanted to organize a fishing tournament similar to those in which they had participated in other coastal areas.
 They knew Jacksonville was an ideal and the First Annual Greater Jacksonville Kingfish Tournament, held in July of that year.
 Jacksonville Marine Charities, Inc., a 501c(3) nonprofit organization, evolved through the success of the GJKT and utilizes its proceeds to support marine science research, preservation, and education.